The Polar Express: Reception and legacy

-Development

-Van Allsburg based the story on a mental image of a child wandering into the woods on a foggy night and wondering where a train was headed.
+On the occasion of the 30th anniversary edition, Vicki Smith observed for Kirkus Reviews online that the real audience of the book may be nostalgic adults rather than young children who presumably believe in Santa Claus.
+In effect it questions the existence of Santa Claus, for the plot turns on who does and who does not believe.

+Adaptions

 At the premiere of the film, Van Allsburg stated that Pere Marquette 1225, a 2-8-4 Berkshire N-1 class steam locomotive, formerly owned by the Michigan State University and now owned by the Steam Railroading Institute in Owosso, was the inspiration for the storyline.
 He played on the engine as a child when it was on display and was inspired by the number, which to him was 12/25 – Christmas Day.
 The real 1225 was used to create the CGI version of it in the film.

-Reception

-In 1986, The Polar Express was awarded the Caldecott Medal and appeared on the New York Times bestseller list.
-By 1989, a million copies had been sold – more each year than the last – and the book had made the bestseller list four years in a row.